jason-rietzke/SensorPlot_WebInterface/ReadMe.md

 ## How to use it
 This project depends on the ESP8266WebServer lib to create the server.
-This repo contains a SensorPlot_WebInterface_ConfigExample.ino file where you can check out a easy example how to implement this library.
+This repo contains a SensorPlot_WebInterface_ConfigExample.ino file where you can check out an easy example how to implement this library.
 More detailed information about how to use it are here: